-This system, mounted on an inverted microscope stand, is a flexible, multipurpose platform.
+This system, mounted on an inverted microscope stand, is a flexible, multipurpose high-resolution imaging platform.

-In its simplest form it is a laser-scanning confocal that has two standard PMTs and three more sensitive HyD detectors.
+In its simplest form it is a laser-scanning confocal that has 2 standard PMTs and 3 more sensitive HyD detectors.
 One of these HyDs is additionally an SMD detector for single molecule detection and photon counting applications (FLIM, FCS).
 In order to fully profit from the SMD, the system is complemented with FALCON (FAst Lifetime CONtrast) module and a PicoQuant photon counting module and the corresponding software analysis tools.
 The FALCON Fluorescence Lifetime Imaging (FLIM) module enables video-rate lifetime imaging for rapid kinetic studies as in cellular physiology in live cells.

 This system offers full excitation flexibility, boasting a pulsed “White Light Laser” (WLL) that can be tuned at any wavelength in the 470-670 nm range.
 The system further has a 405 nm diode laser, an Argon laser (ideal for FRAP), and a pulsed 440 nm laser.
 These, in combination with the Leica AOBS-based detection, mean that any fluorophore can be efficiently excited and that any emission spectrum can be captured.